BrettSantor/Team-Profile-Generator/README.md

 * [Questions](#questions)

 ## Installation
- This app utilizes inquirer, node and jest
+ This app utilizes inquirer, node and jest, you will need to utilize 'npm i' to download the dependencies.
 ## Usage
  You will need to launch from node to use this application
 ## Credits